A Systematic Lagrangian Formulation for Quantum and Classical Gravity at High Energies: Glauber Gravitational SCET

 \subsection{The Rapidity Regulator}

-Since there is no hard matching, there are no hard logs that need to be resummed.
-However, there are rapidity logs that get resummed to form the Regge trajectory (and beyond), and when working with the set of modes defined above, loop integrals will need to be regulated even in the presence of dimensional regularization.
+In QCD there is no hard matching at leading power, therefore there are no hard logs that need to be resummed.
+For hard scattering gravity, hard logs are again suppressed, this time by the Planck mass, however, for super-Planckian forward scattering this is no longer true.
+These hard logs are quantum in nature and, despite the breakdown of eikonalization for the massless case, will not play a roll at the order we are working.
+On the other hand, we will encounter power counting relevant rapidity logs which are generated by loop integrals which will need to be regulated even in the presence of dimensional regularization.
 These divergences arise as consequence of the eikonal propagators generated by the Wilson lines as well as the fact that the Glauber gluon propagator is proportional to $1/p_\perp^2$, i.e. one drops the sub-leading light cone momentum, which is a step that is necessary to maintain manifest power counting.
-Rapidity divergences arise in the EFT, since collinear and soft modes have the same invariant mass and one must define a rapidity factorization scale to distinguish them in integrals.
-A typical rapidity divergence integral takes the form of the box diagram \beq I= \int [d^dk]\frac{1}{(n \cdot k-\Delta_1)}\frac{1}{(\bar n\cdot k -\Delta_2)} \frac{1}{k_\perp^2}\frac{1}{(k_\perp-q_\perp)^2} \eeq This divergence is due to the transverse nature of the Glauber momentum.
+Rapidity divergences arise in the EFT, since collinear and soft modes have the same invariant mass and one must define a rapidity factorization scale to distinguish them in integrals (for a discussion see \cite{Chiu:2011qc,Chiu2012ATheory}).
+A typical rapidity divergent integral takes the form of the box diagram \beq I= \int [d^dk]\frac{1}{(n \cdot k-\Delta_1)}\frac{1}{(\bar n\cdot k -\Delta_2)} \frac{1}{k_{1\perp}^2}\frac{1}{(k_{1\perp}-q_\perp)^2} \eeq This divergence is due to the transverse nature of the Glauber momentum.
 There are other rapidity divergences which are due to the eikonal lines resulting from the Wilson lines.
 Such divergences take the form \beq I= \int [d^dk]\frac{1}{(n \cdot k-\Delta_1+i\epsilon)}\frac{1}{(\bar n\cdot k -\Delta_2+i\epsilon)} \frac{1}{k^2}\frac{1}{(k-q_\perp)^2}. \eeq To regulate these divergences we introduce a rapidity regulator following \cite{Chiu:2011qc,Chiu2012ATheory} in both the Glauber operator as well as both soft and collinear Wilson line couplings.
-As emphasized in \cite{Moult:2022lfy}, these two regulators must be kept independent of each starting at the two loops level.
-The authors emphasized that one must the two distinct parameters $\eta$ and $\eta^\prime$ for the collinear/soft loops and Glauber loops respectively and that $\eta^\prime$ must be taken to zero prior to $\eta$.
-These regulator are implemented at the level of the action by modifying the Wilson lines and Glauber operators such that Glauber loops between collinear generates a factor of $w\mid 2 k_z /\nu \mid^{-\eta}$ while collinear loops aquire a factor of $w\mid n\cdot k/\nu \mid^{-\eta}$ and soft loops $2w\mid 2k_z/\nu \mid^{-\eta/2}$.
+As emphasized in \cite{Moult:2022lfy}, these two regulators must be kept independent of each starting at the two loops level where one must use two distinct parameters $\eta$ and $\eta^\prime$ for the collinear/soft loops and Glauber loops respectively and that $\eta^\prime$ must be taken to zero prior to $\eta$.
+These regulators are implemented at the level of the action by modifying the Wilson lines and Glauber operators such that Glauber loops between collinear generates a factor of $w\mid 2 k_z /\nu \mid^{-\eta}$ while collinear loops aquire a factor of $w\mid n\cdot k/\nu \mid^{-\eta}$ and soft loops $2w\mid 2k_z/\nu \mid^{-\eta/2}$.
 Here $w$ is a book keeping coupling used to calculate anomalous dimensions by endowing it with the following $\nu$ dependence \beq \frac{\partial w^2(\nu)}{\partial \nu}=-\eta w^2~~~~~~~~~~\lim_{\eta \rightarrow 0}w=1. \eeq More details about the use of the regulator at two loops can be found in \cite{Moult:2022lfy}.
 For readers not interested in performing resummations these issues are irrelevant.